Fish factory: Producer accountability

-Byproduct utilization
+Use of byproducts

 The unrecognized value of perceived waste contributes to industrial waste from fish processing industry.
-According to the FAO in 2000 the estimated production of fish was 131 million tones, and about 26% of that was not used for human consumption and instead used in the production of other products such as fish oils and fish meal.
-Out of the millions of tons of fish produced annually a significant percent is not suitable for human consumption and becomes fish discards and waste when processed.
-Although these discards are not suitable for human consumption they can be utilized in the production of other products.
-Currently only a fraction of byproducts from fish processing such as fish discards are utilized, these byproducts contain various extractable organic compounds that go unused and are often discarded as waste.
-Utilizing fish byproducts would decrease the waste produced from fish processing in fish factories and make use of a higher percentage of a fish’s total weight.
+According to the FAO, the estimated production of fish in 2000 was 131 million tones, and about 26% of that was not used for human consumption and instead used to make other products such as fish oils and fish meal.
+A lot of the millions of tons of fish produced annually is not suitable for human consumption, and becomes fish discards and waste when processed.
+These discards can be used to make other products.
+Currently only a fraction of such discards are used; these by-products contain various extractable organic compounds that go unused and are often discarded as waste.
+Use of this material reduces waste.

 The general quality of a fish encompasses health, nutrition, age and species.
-These factors impact the nutritional value and percent of extractible organic compounds such as oils, lipids, fats, and collagen which can be obtained from a fish and its byproducts.
-Different species have higher or lower contents of desired components and compounds, this influences how much of their weight becomes waste and impacts its’ byproduct usability for different purposes.
+These factors impact the nutritional value and the proportion of extractible organic compounds such as oils, lipids, fats, and collagen which can be obtained from a fish and its byproducts.
+Different species have higher or lower contents of desired components and compounds; this influences how much of their weight becomes waste and impacts its byproduct usability for different purposes.